Skip to Content

 Buy a Travel Projector

-If you travel frequently and need your projector, it is probably smart to purchase a mini projector that you can bring with you on the road.
+If you travel frequently and need your projector, it’s smart to purchase a mini projector that you can bring with you on the road.

 This way, you can leave your existing projector set up at home where you know it is safe and sound, and then have a travel projector with a designated travel case and accessories.

 Think of this as having a desktop and laptop computer for work on the road.
-Some of the higher-end projectors are too fragile to be flying with and are meant to be stationary.
+Some higher-end projectors are too fragile to fly with and are meant to be stationary.

 Sale